 Image Source – Digiday.com

-Compared to banner ads, native ads have limited supply in the industry that makes the advertisers bid aggressively.
-So, if you haven’t tried native ads before, it’s the time to grab the opportunity.
+Compared to banner ads, native ads have a limited supply in the industry that makes the advertisers bid aggressively.
+So, if you haven’t tried native ads before, it’s time to grab the opportunity.

 The most popular native ad format is in-feed ads that appear within the publisher’s in-feed editorial content, and it can include sponsored ads, videos, and more.
 Last but not the least, native ads’ performance changes with the type of editorial content.
 Refer to the below example to understand the engagement rate of native ads across different types of editorial content.